department-of-veterans-affairs/vagov-content/pages/life-insurance/file-appeal-for-tsgli.md

 ---

 <div class="va-introtext">
-Find out how to file an appeal if you disagree with the decision on your claim for Servicemembers’ Group Life Insurance Traumatic Injury Protection (TSGLI).
+Find out how to file an appeal if you disagree with the decision on your claim for service members’ Group Life Insurance Traumatic Injury Protection (TSGLI).
 </div>

 <div itemscope itemtype="http://schema.org/Question">